Term Limits

 I would also be interested to know more about the decision to end limits before they began in Utah.
 Perhaps Steve Urqhart might have some insights there that he would share (hint – information from 2003, or hints on where to get some would be nice because my short search led to a bunch of dead links).

-18 replies on “Term Limits”
+18 responses to “Term Limits”

 Term limits largely came in a wave in 1994.
 We looked at the experiences in the states where term limits had kicked in and concluded that all they did was more-than-ever entrench the decision makers.
 Instead of elected people making the decisions and being subject to the voters, the power shifted even more to staff and lobbyists (who remain and have the advantage of institutional knowledge).
 Especially when it comes to the budget, it is very useful to have elected people in the body who have ridden the ups and downs of an economic cycle and can give some perspective.